Empirical Coordination over Markov Channel with Independent Source: Main Results

 the information constraint \eqref{eq: target info constraint} reduces to a form analogous to Shannon’s source–channel separation theorem \cite{shannon1948mathematical}.
-In particular,

-where the inequality (a) comes from the Markov chain $V-\!\!\!\!\minuso\!\!\!\!-(X,Y,W) -\!\!\!\!\minuso\!\!\!\!- (U,Y')$ at the noncausal decoder and the data processing inequality.
-Inequality (a) becomes equality if and only if we take $W = U$.
-The resulting expression consists the channel capacity expression for Markov channel (but with feedback) derived in \cite{wu2025actions}, minus the source rate required at the decoder.
+In particular, where the inequality (a) comes from the Markov chain $V-\!\!\!\!\minuso\!\!\!\!-(X,Y,W) -\!\!\!\!\minuso\!\!\!\!- (U,Y')$ at the noncausal decoder and the data processing inequality.
+Inequality (a) becomes an equality if and only if we take $W = U$.
+The resulting expression consists the channel capacity expression for Markov channel derived in \cite{wu2025actions} with feedback, minus the source rate required at the decoder.

 \end{remark}